IBM/dbb/Pipeline/PackageBuildOutputs/README.md

   -verb,--verbose                                Flag to provide more log output.
                                                  (Optional)
   -il,--includeLogs                              Comma-separated list of files/patterns
-                                                 from the USS build workspace
+                                                 from the USS build workspace -ae,--addExtension                             Add the deploy type extension to the member in the package tar file

   Optional Artifactory Upload opts: